prazwal-bns/postman-sync/README.md

 # Postman collection backup and cross-sync

-Backup all Postman collections and sync any collection to any other (cross-team).
-Add as many teams as you want via config.
+Backup all Postman collections and sync any collection to any other workspace.
+And add as many teams as you want via config.

 ## Setup